Home / Tourists / Attractions / Other Places of Interest

-The provincial government’s foremost 400th anniversary gift to Québec City, Promenade Samuel-De Champlain extends nearly 2.5 km along the St.
+The provincial government’s foremost 400th anniversary gift to Québec City, Promenade Samuel-De Champlain extends nearly 2.5 km along the St. Lawrence River.

 Located between Côte Ross and Côte Sillery, the Promenade boasts new and exciting views of Québec City’s coastline and is open to pedestrians, cyclists, rollerblade enthusiasts, and vehicles.

 The Promenade offers interpretive stations where visitors can learn about its surroundings in four unique settings with modern facilities that highlight the area’s rich history.

-For more information on tourist attractions in Québec City and its surrounding areas, visit the Québec City Tourism website.
+For more information on tourist attractions in Québec City and its surrounding areas, visit the Destination Québec cité website.

 Share this page :